pughlab/MEDIPIPE/assets/Troubleshooting.md

 ```

 ## Missing input files for rule merge_and_rename_fq_se
 You might come across above error even you spcified your input reads are pair-end.
-This might be due to your modified sample_template.tsv file is not tab-delimited.
+This might be due to your modified sample_template.tsv file is not tab-delimited or with duplicated sample_id.
 Fix that will allow the pipeline get throught.